Biden mocks Rep. Marjorie Taylor Greene: ‘Isn’t she amazing?’

 He suggested that moderate GOP lawmakers could help Democrats usher in those initiatives, and said middle-of-the-road conservatives may move toward Democrats if more Republicans like Greene emerge.
 The firebrand congresswoman, who was first sworn into the House in 2021, has become one of the most outspoken members of the GOP conference, and became known for her history of pushing conspiracy theories.

 “We need to come together on police reform and immigration reform.
 We need to protect voting rights and the right to choose.
 Ladies and gentleman, we got to reinstate Roe v.
 Wade and pass it nationally.
 We really do,” Biden said.
 “And look, I know as well as you the MAGA Republicans are not gonna get on board for most of these things.
 But that leaves a lot of Republicans that are still left.
-By the way watch, watch, I predict, watch, watch what happens.
+By the way, watch. … Watch what happens.
 Republicans can help make a significant majority on some of these things.”

 He continued, listing off a number of bills Congress passed in a bipartisan fashion — including the $1.2 trillion infrastructure bill, the CHIPS and Science Act, a gun safety bill and the Respect for Marriage Act — before turning his attention to Greene.